17tucs/hci-mouse/README.md

 # hci-mouse
-Mouse assistance for motor disabled people using Computer Vision
+Mouse assistance for motor disabled people using Computer Vision & HCI

-### Clone options
-Clone this repository and change the root folder name from `hci-mouse` to `hci`

 ### Steps to execute project
-* Clone this repository and make sure to change root directory name to hci
+* Clone this repository in to your home directory
-* Install Python 3.8.5, Pipenv, CMake and GCC
+* Install gcc, python3, python3-pip and pipenv using apt package manager
-* Using Pipenv, start the virtual environment using `pipenv shell`
+* Using pipenv, create and enter virtual environment using `pipenv shell`
-* Install all the packages in the Pipfile using `pipenv install`
+* Install all dependencies using `pipenv install`

-Installing dlib requires a C compiler and CMake to compile it, make sure to install both before proceeding

-### How to execute?
-Now, you can run the program using `python3 main.py`
+* Now, you can run the program using the bash command `python3 main.py`

+##### Note
+The project may require installing some other programs like python3-dev, python3-tk and python3-xlib

 ### Supported platforms
 Ubuntu 20.04 and